 Our Space awarded the Bringing Recovery Supports to Scale Technical Assistance Center Strategy (BRSS TACS) Building Opportunity grant.
-This grant was to help provide a stronger infrastructure to create the Milwaukee Crisis Living room a crisis walk-in center.
-Our Space is currently working to pilot this program in 2018-2019.
+This was a capacity building grant was to help provide a stronger infrastructure.

 Our Space became a Comprehensive Community Service and Wiser Choice Provider.